Top 50 Most Popular Tim Burton Characters

 The Penguin (Batman Returns)

-From the opening scenes of Tim Burton's Batman Returns, Oswald Cobblepot's backstory unfolds with a dark and compelling twist, setting the tone for the film’s haunting atmosphere.
+From the very beginning of Tim Burton's Batman Returns, Oswald Cobblepot’s haunting backstory shapes the film’s dark and mesmerizing atmosphere, captivating viewers from the start.

 10